Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 \begin{prop} For any $\theta\in\Theta$, a face $F$ of $\sigma_\mcl{W}$ belongs to $\Sigma_\theta$ if and only if $q(F)\cap P_{p(\tilde{v})}$ equals the set of points of $P_{p(\tilde{v})}$ for which the function $\theta:P_{p(\tilde{v})}\to \R$ is minimized for some (and hence any) point $\tilde{v}$ of the relative interior $\mrm{relint}(F)$ of $F$. \end{prop}

-Although this result can be proved e.g. by using a similar argument to the the proof of \cite[Theorem 7.2]{CMT}, we give another proof using the Hilbert-Mumford numerical criterion in order to understand the result in terms of one-parameter subgroups.
+This result can be proven by using \cite[Proposition 2.7]{CM}, on which the proof of \cite[Theorem 7.2]{CMT} relies.
+Here we give another proof using the Hilbert-Mumford numerical criterion in order to understand the result in terms of one-parameter subgroups.
 The numerical criterion states that a point $x\in \bar{Y}_\mcl{W}$ is $\theta$-semistable if and only if we have $\lambda\cdot\theta\ge0$ for any 1-parameter subgroup (1-PS) $\lambda:\C^*\to T_\Theta$ such that $\lim_{t\to0}(\lambda(t)\cdot x)$ exists, where $\lambda\cdot\theta$ means the natural paring between a 1-PS and a character of $T_\Theta$.

 To apply this criterion to toric varieties, let us recall that faces $F$ of $\sigma_\mcl{W}$ and $T_\mcl{W}$-orbits of $\mcl{W}$ are in one-to-one correspondence which assigns to $F$ the orbit $O(F)$ of $x_F:=\lim_{t\to0}\lambda^{\tilde{v}}(t)$ for the 1-PS $\lambda^{\tilde{v}}:\C^*\to T_\mcl{W}$ corresponding to $\tilde{v}\in\mrm{relint}(F)$.
 Moreover, the closure of $O(F)$ is equal to $\bigcup_{F\subset F'\in\Sigma_\mcl{W}} O(F')$, and we have $\lim_{t\to0}(\lambda^u(t)\cdot x_F)\in O(F')$ for any $u\in\mrm{relint}(F')$ where $\lambda^u$ is the 1-PS corresponding to $u$.
 See \cite[Proposition 3.2.2]{CLS} and its proof for these standard facts.
 We also observe that the limit $\lim_{t\to0}(\lambda^u(t)\cdot x_F)$ for $u\in N_\mcl{W}$ exists if and only if there exist (sufficiently small) $h>0$ and a face $F'$ of $\sigma_\mcl{W}$ containing $F$ such that $u_1+hu$ lies in $F'$ for some (and hence any) $u_1\in\mrm{relint}(F)$.